Show All Answers

 No, any development proposal that is required to go through a zoning process will still have an opportunity for public input.
 Public Hearings at Planning and Zoning Commission and City Council are scheduled for zoning applications to provide the opportunity for the public to give input and feedback on the proposal.
 The Land Use Plan and public feedback inform the staff recommendation as well as the Planning and Zoning Commission and City Council through the decision-making process.
 It is important to note that when a development proposal is submitted, moving an application forward through the zoning process is no guarantee of staff support or ultimate Planning and Zoning Commission or City Council approval.

 While the City of Sugar Land cannot control the decisions of independent school districts, this Plan prioritizes the preservation and protection of single-family neighborhoods in Sugar Land and encourages increased coordination with the school districts.
 The Plan requires a school impact analysis be completed when new residential is proposed as part of an activity center.

-The plan is a long term plan looking out 25-30 years.
-There is no expectation that all or any of the areas identified for redevelopment will occur.
-The Plan provides a series of guiding principles that can be utilized by staff, Planning & Zoning Commission and City Council to make the best decisions when future proposals are introduced by the private development community.
+This is a long term plan looking out 25-30 years.
+There is no expectation that all or any of the areas identified for redevelopment will occur within that timeframe.
+The Plan provides a series of guiding principles that will be utilized by staff, Planning & Zoning Commission and City Council to make the best decisions when future proposals are introduced by the private development community.